P&F Blog

 The Department of Veterans Affairs provides a free burial flag for any eligible veteran.
 The list is broader than people think.

-Featured Product Authentic American Flag, 3 by 5 A heavyweight outdoor U.S. flag built to fly through the seasons.
-Not a burial flag, but the right flag to fly at home in honor of a loved one who served.
-Shop the Flag → |
+A heavyweight outdoor U.S. flag built to fly through the seasons.
+Not a burial flag, but the right one to fly at home in honor of someone who served.

 The Burial Flag Itself